StemVibrations/STEM/docs/tutorial4.rst

 The second soil layer is defined as a material with the name "soil_2".
 It's a Linear elastic material model with the solid density (rho) of 2550 kg/m3, the Young's modulus is 30e6 Pa and the Poisson's ratio is 0.2.
-The soil is dry above the phreatic level and wet below the phreatic level.
 A porosity of 0.3 is specified.
 The soil is a one-phase soil, meaning that the flow of water through the soil is not computed.

 .. code-block:: python